digaloot/CS260/README.md

 5. Deleting a single date for a user works.
 Moving on to delete an important person and all their dates
 6. Added third party service endpoints to the people and dates pages for quotes and jokes
 7. Everything is working except for the authentication token.
 In Apps.jsx in the logout function, working on props which is tied to that.
+8. Fixed an issue in the findUser function which fixed the logout function issue and the authenticated properties.
+9. EVERYTHING WORKS!